The Path Here

 - Identity: TrekMeet brand and trademark secured.

-- The Tribe: Assembled our founding feedback group.
+- The Tribe: Assembled our core feedback group.

 Phase 2: The Ascent